solo-io/solo-docs/gloo/docs/user_guides/basic_ingress.md

 ---
-title: Ingress Routing
+title: Kubernetes Ingress Routing
-weight: 6
+weight: 70
 ---

 Kubernetes Ingress Controllers are used for simple traffic routing into a kubernetes cluster.
 When Gloo is installed with the